Relevant mStudio API endpoints

 Using an Access Token Retrieval Key

-To use the ATReK and the user ID in an extension, you must define a template for the extension frontend.
-The mSudio inserts this information when redirecting to the extension frontend.
+To use the ATReK and the user ID in an Extension, you must define a template for the Extension frontend.
+The mSudio inserts this information when redirecting to the Extension frontend.

 The following is an example of how such a template may look: